 One of the first steps to controlling birds is to install gutter guards and other systems, which block the entry points of birds in roofs.
 For pigeons, bird spikes like those pictured can be also effective to stop them roosting.

 If you would like to bird-proof your home, we can inspect your gutters and roof for potential entry points and install protective systems to prevent birds from nesting in your roof.
-Please contact us for more information.
+Please see our bird control services page for more information, or contact us now.